 What factors affect LinkedIn advertising costs?

-In the modern world, digital advertising is one of the most important aspects of any organisation’s marketing strategy.
-As companies grow, many choose to invest in placing content on online platforms such as Google and Meta to boost brand awareness, generate leads and drive conversions.
+In the modern world, digital advertising is one of the most important aspects of any marketing strategy.
+As companies grow, many choose to invest in placing content on online platforms to boost brand awareness, generate leads and drive conversions.

 One social media advertising medium that shouldn’t be overlooked is LinkedIn.
-Launched in 2003, the channel has grown from strength to strength and is now home to over 900 million users, most of whom are professionals who visit the site regularly.
+Launched in 2003, the channel has grown from strength to strength and is now home to over one billion users, most of whom are professionals who visit the site regularly.

-In 2023, the average cost of LinkedIn ads per bid type is:
+In 2023, the average cost of LinkedIn ads per bid type was:

 • Cost per click: £4.45